 "It has served this community as an example of the pioneer spirit of this area.
 In this throwaway society, it is important to have an anchor to the past.
 It takes tangible things, something to touch, to remind all of us of the history that has gone on before."

-Location: 1055 N. Carroll Ave., north of Texas 114, just before you come to the former Carroll Intermediate School.
-The 1919 school is next to what’s known as the lacrosse field (which was the first Dragon football field).
+Location: 1055 N. Carroll Ave., north of Texas 114, next to the former Carroll Intermediate School (now Southlake Baptist Church).
+The 1919 school is next to the first Dragon football field.